metrorailings/OwlBlog/content/posts/week-14-supercontest-picks-1.md

 #### _History / Analysis_

 Brian Flores was on Belichick's coaching staff when him and his crew upset the Chiefs for an invite to the Super Bowl two years ago.
+Patrick Mahomes still racked up a bunch of points that game, but the fact remains he was nearly shut out the first half thanks to a combination of solid coverage and crafty blitzes.
+Ever since, Mahomes has struggled against Belichick's defensive schemes, even going back just a couple months ago when New England played the Chiefs in primetime.

+Flores runs a very similar scheme with some of the same personnel from the Patriots championship run two years ago.
+Mahomes and Andy Reid have yet to fully counter that style of defense, though they do enough to notch the win.

+The problem here for the Dolphins is that I wonder whether Tua Tagovailoa can actually carry the team in a big spot against one of the league's best organizations.
+Three weeks ago, the boy was completely exposed against Vic Fangio's defense.
+Spags may not have a defense as complex as Fangio's, but his unit features a package of blitzes known to frustrate young and unprepared quarterbacks.
+On top of that, Chris Jones is one of those players capable of wrecking quarterbacks like Tua with immediate pressure up the middle.
+Given that Denver practically neutered Tua with interior pressure, this should be another point of concern for the Dolphins.

 ***